How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Know Your Audience

 The first thing you want to consider when you set out to create a new mixtape, is to know the audience of your mix.
-It might sound like a given, but the songs you choose to mix together will all depend on what your mix is for.
+It might sound like a given, but the songs you choose to mix will all depend on what your mix is for.
 For instance, if you’re making a mixtape to promote a certain club night, event, or festival.
 You’ll want to make sure you’re including the tunes that are going to be played on the night.

 Carefully Choose Your Music

-We briefly touched on it in the previous tip, but carefully choosing your music is vital to producing a mixtape that stands out.
-Again, it all starts with including music that no one else is.
+Again, it all starts with including the hidden gems of music that no one else is.
 Yes, it’s important to include songs that people are familiar with and that will get the audience vibing.
 But going the extra mile by scanning blogs, charts, undiscovered Spotify playlists, and DJ Pools can help to shine your mixtape in a different light.
 Especially when you’re playing one-of-a-kind remixes, edits and mashups.
-Remember, you want your mixtape to be unique!
+Remember, you want your songs to be unique!

 But most importantly, you want to choose music that gets you genuinely excited.
-If you love what you’re playing, you’re probably going to do a better job when you’re mixing it together.
+If you love what you’re playing, you’re probably going to do a better job when you’re mixing it.
 This will also likely translate on-stage when you’re playing your mix in front of a crowd, and your on-stage performance can be just as crucial as the music you’re playing.

 We recommend making a shortlist of the songs you’d love to include in your mixtape.
-Before cutting your list right-back during the planning stages, when you’re finessing the progression of your mix.
+Before cutting your list right back during the planning stages, when you’re finessing the progression of your mix.

 Length Of Your Mixtape